Showing posts with label Historical Jesus. Show all posts

 Objection C - Why is the "best explanation" here something that we know to be impossible and not "people lied?"

-Reply: First it’s only "impossible" if one assumes PN, but we have good reasons to think that is a false idea.
+Reply: First it’s only "impossible" if one assumes Philosophical Naturalism, but we have good reasons to think that is a false idea.
 Secondly, it's not part of the historical method to assume that the writer of a document lied or the poeple quoted in the text lied; that would have to be proven.

 Objection D They got the wrong tomb.
 Josephus said he buried the body and didn't.